chrisPsec/chrisPsec.github.io/index.md

 To answer the remaining two questions: I'll start with a short blurb about me that I wrote to create my first repository on GitHub, entitled `hello-world`.
 >I'm Chris.
 I'm dipping my toes into the world of GitHub and infosec.
 At the moment, I do not have any meaningful programming knowledge.
 This is all a bit daunting for me!
-I've always nourished a strong interest in the messy, huge world of information technology, and increasingly in information security, threats to its security, and the many, many facets that follow and intertwine.
+I've always nourished a strong interest in the messy, huge world of information technology.
+I've become increasingly interested in information security, threats to information security, and the many related topics that follow and intertwine.
 I'm a victim of too many interests and pursuits: cars (particularly the Volvo 240), bicycles, beer, hiking, reading, parenting, and general home handymanship, to name a few.

 A little more detail: my wife and I have two kids, who amaze me daily, and are complete goobers at all times.
 First and foremost, I'm a dad.
 My hobbies come second, and are hugely important to me.
 Cycling is a lifetime love of mine - I ride a hardtail mountain bike on singletrack trails around my home town, and when I don't feel like loading up the truck with a bike, I'll hop on my road bike and tour the pleasantly rustic back roads to the east of my house, directly accessible.
 I find the road riding is second to none in allowing me deep, sometimes therapeutic reflection.
 Another of my loves is gardening, as a supplement to our grocery purchases in the late spring and summer.
 Additionally, I delight in tinkering and cobbling, whether it's repairing a turntable or building a model airplane.